Fabstract/Assert/README.md

 Another usage of exceptions is extending them.

 By default, every failed assertion will cause `Assert::generateException()` method to be called.
-Note that this method is protected, and all methods that throw exception does it like this:
+Note that this method is protected, and all methods that throw exception do it like this:

     static::throwException($name, $expected, $given);